anjrew/shutterstock_scroll/README.md

 A nice little UI package with gives a smooth transition for loading images.
 Teamed up with the *cached_network_image* you can add a shimmer placeholder.

 **flutter_launcher_icons: ^0.7.2+1**
-I chose to implement this package to easily creat launcher icons for the App on both platforms and multiple devices.
+This package was implement to create launcher icons for the App on both platforms and multiple devices.

 **mockito: ^4.1.0**
 I used this package to mock classes and in particular, inject a Mock http client for testing purposes.

+**connectivity: ^0.4.3+5**
+Becasue the application relies so much on the internet, this package is used to listen to changes in network connectivity.

+**fluttertoast: ^3.1.0**
+This package is used to notify the user of any acivities or state changes within the app.
+In this case it notifies the user when internet connection is lost.

 ## Tests
 - Unit and widget tests are carried out on all components